 5) the challenges facing Middle Eastern filmmakers today.

 Course Requirements: The grade for this course will be determined through evaluation of the student’s written projects for the course.

-2) A second position paper (at least 2 pp. long), answering either the question 1) “What is the role of Western rock and roll in Cairo Station” or, 2) ”What role does Umm Kulthum play in The Band’s Visit: is she the focus of cultural appropriation, or is she a medium for cultural exchange?” will be due tentatively on Tuesday 15 October 2018.
+2) A second position paper (at least 2 pp. long), answering either the question 1) “Can we call Theeb an art film” or, 2) ”What role does Umm Kulthum play in the Band’s Visit: is she the focus of cultural appropriation, or is she a medium for cultural exchange?” will be due tentatively on Tuesday 15 October 2018.
 It will also count for 5% of the final course grade.

 A set of three questions (see handout distributed over the weekend on Canvas for examples) will be due at the beginning of discussion about each of the following films 1) The Cow (Gaav), 2) A Taste of Cherry (Ta‘me Gilas) and 3) Yol..
 See the Calendar for exact due dates.
 The questions will count for 30% of the total grade.

-There will be one exam, a take-home final exam (tentatively due Friday 13 December, 2019 5:00 PM).
+Exams: There will be one exam, a take-home final exam (tentatively due Friday 14 December, 2018 5:00 PM).
 Students will have the option to substitute (with the instructor’s permission, obtained at least two weeks in advance of the end of classes) a final paper (about 5-8 pages in length) for the take-home final exam.
 This paper will be due at the same time as the final exam.